Classes & Degree Programs

 UNCG Historic Preservation & Museum Studies Program

-The University of North Carolina Greensboro (UNCG) provides an interdisciplinary approach to Historic Preservation by offering master’s degrees and certificates through both the History and Interior Architecture Departments.
+The University of North Carolina Greensboro (UNCG) provides a multi-disciplinary approach to Historic Preservation offering graduate degrees and a certificate through both the History and Interior Architecture Departments.

 Edgecombe Community College Preservation Program